joevalook/weather-app/README.md

 ## Getting Started

-1. App layout and calendar image will resemble the weather at a particular location.
-2. App will start by cycling to random places in the world every 5 seconds (Purpose: wallpaper).
+1. App will start by cycling to random places in the world every 5 seconds (Purpose: wallpaper).
 You can pause this cycle with the button on the bottom.
-3. You can search for a specific place by city or country if you want the capital.
+2. You can search for a specific place by city or country if you want the capital.
-4. You can choose different dates up until 2 days from now to see the forecast
+3. You can choose different dates up until 2 days from now to see the forecast
-5. You can change from celsius to fahrenheit.
+4. You can change from celsius to fahrenheit.
 This will also change the units for wind speed from kph to mph
-6. Have fun exploring the weather around the world!
+5. Have fun exploring the weather around the world!

 # WeatherApp